borkdude/blog/posts/porting-cljs-project-to-squint.md

 page](https://squint-cljs.github.io/squint/).
 There you can see clojure-mode compiled with squint in action, without having to use any build tooling, since everything is loaded directly from a CDN!

+## Conclusion

+It seems squint hits the sweet spot for a project like [clojure-mode](https://github.com/nextjournal/clojure-mode): where most of the code is JavaScript interop.
+In this blog I demonstrated to target both CLJS and squint with an existing library.
+Why choose if you can have them both.